 An upper section of the west garden features raised terraces beneath a pergola clad with wisteria and here, arched doors in the tall garden wall lead into the northern section of the gardens.
 Here the grounds take on a less formal appearance and are dominated by the beautiful lake.
 Two stone paved terraces have been created as the perfect seating areas to enjoy the tranquillity and wildlife of this lovely part of the gardens.
 Wide paths meander through the wooded grounds where there are many specimen trees and a huge variety of rhododendrons and azaleas.
 A pretty stream cascades through the gardens to the lake, the edges of the waterway planted with hostas, gunnera and ferns.

 To the east of the parterre garden is the orchard.
 A central path divides the two lawned areas, passing beneath archways covered in honeysuckle and flanked by symmetrical herbaceous borders.
 Beyond the orchard and to the east of the moat is the impressive walled kitchen garden.
 Here a large number of raised beds are surrounded by gravel paths and planted with vegetables, soft fruit and salad crops.
-Pathways are divided by long runs of dwarf box hedges and the tall garden walls are clad with vines and fruit trees.
-Along the south facing wall is a traditional timber framed glasshouse.

 Travel Distances